List on Bids44 →

 Factors That Affect Royal Enfield Guerrilla 450 Resale Value

-Service History and Records (₹8,000-₹15,000 impact): A complete, documented service history from an authorized Royal Enfield service center is a major trust factor.
-It shows the bike has been cared for.
-Missing records or services done at unknown local shops will make buyers wary and lower your asking price.
+Service History and Records (₹8,000-₹15,000 impact).
+A complete, documented service history from an authorized Royal Enfield service centre adds immense value.
+It assures buyers the bike has been regularly maintained, reducing future risks.
+Missing records can lead to significant negotiation.

 Maintenance Cost Breakdown (India, 2026)